debops/debops/docs/rules.rst

   entry is found, its weight will be used for that rule, if not, the ``item.weight`` specified in the rule will be used instead.

-``when``
-  Optional.
-Define condition for the rule to be enabled.

-Depending on the choosen type, many additional variables are supported.
+Depending on the chosen type, many additional variables are supported.
 Please check the individual template description below.